tuzmusic/comala-js/README.md

   ]
 })

-workflow.getMarkup() // prints the workflow markup to the console, and copies the markup to your clipboard, ready to paste right into the Comala editor.
+// prints the workflow markup to the console,
+// and copies the markup to your clipboard,
+// ready to paste right into the Comala editor. workflow.getMarkup()
 ```

-Okay, so it's actually more lines.
+Okay, so it's actually more lines of code in this case.
 But it's a hell of a lot easier to *write*.

 ## TODO:
-- [ ] TLDR
+- [X] TLDR
-- [ ] Explain the problem and solution
+- [X] Explain the problem and solution
-- [ ] How-to guide
+- [X] How-to guide
 - [ ] Future plans
     - [ ] Improve internal testing (the regex testing classes)
     - [ ] Add Workflow Tester module, for testing the actual workflow in the wild